900 Series: Facilities & Sites

 902.1 - Maintenance, Operations, and Management

-The superintendent [or designee] in cooperation with the chief financial/operating officer, administration, staff, and maintenance personnel shall direct the development of a comprehensive maintenance schedule for the general care and maintenance of all buildings, equipment, and grounds of the school district.
+The superintendent [or designee] in cooperation with the chief financial/ operating officer, administration, staff, and maintenance personnel shall direct the development of a comprehensive maintenance schedule for the general care and maintenance of all buildings, equipment, and grounds of the district.

-Requests for improvements and/or repairs for all school district property shall at all times, except in cases of emergency, be presented to the superintendent [or designee].
-Principals, using input from their staff, will make requests for improvements following the process as outlined in Policy 901.8-Structure and Site Modifications.
+Requests for improvements and/or repairs for all district property shall at all times, except in cases of emergency, be presented to the superintendent [or designee].
+Principals, using input from their staff, will make requests for improvements following the process as outlined in Policy 901.8.

 The superintendent and the chief financial/operating officer will establish the priority for improvements.